Dynamic Phase Alignment in Navier-Stokes Turbulence

-where $\langle ... \rangle$ represents averaging over the wavenumber shell and we are summing over the index $i \in \{x, y, z\}$ representing the three spatial directions.
-In Fig.~\ref{fig:spectra_and_alignment}(a-c), we show the energy and helicity spectra (obtained from time-averaged data after steady state is reached) for simulations A1-A3.
+In Fig.~\ref{fig:spectra_and_alignment}(a-c), we show the energy and helicity spectra (from time-averaged data in steady state) for simulations A1-A3.
 Good agreement with the scaling $\propto k^{-5/3}$ is recovered for both invariants.
-The product of the absolute value of velocity and vorticity (the denominator of the right-hand side in Eq.~\ref{eq:cos_alpha}) exhibits good agreement with the spectral scaling $\propto k^{-2/3}$, predicted via dimensional arguments.
-Fig. \ref{fig:spectra_and_alignment}(d-f) shows the phase alignment angle between fluctuations of velocity and vorticity as function of scale, demonstrating that it follows a scaling $\cos \alpha_k \propto k^{-1}$ in the inertial range \footnote{We further verified (not shown) that each individual component of the average phase angle, $\cos\alpha^{i}_k = \langle v_{{i}_{k}} \omega_{{i}_{k}}^{*} + c. c. \rangle / \langle 2 |v_{{i}_{k}}||\omega_{{i}_{k}}|\rangle$, follows the scaling $\sim k^{-1}$.
-While this is expected from the spatial isotropy of the system, we note that the existence of scale-dependent alignment is remarkable for two fields as closely related as velocity and vorticity.}.
-The plots in Fig.~\ref{fig:spectra_and_alignment} demonstrate that the scaling $\cos \alpha_k \propto k^{-1}$ occurs for a broad range of ratios of helicity to energy injection in the system.
+The product of the absolute value of velocity and vorticity (the denominator of the right-hand side in Eq.~\ref{eq:cos_alpha}) exhibits good agreement with the spectral scaling $\propto k^{-2/3}$, predicted via dimensional arguments.~Fig. \ref{fig:spectra_and_alignment}(d-f) shows \lucio{compensated spectra of} the phase alignment angle between fluctuations of velocity and vorticity as function of scale, demonstrating that it follows a scaling $\cos \alpha_k \propto k^{-1}$ in the inertial range.
+The plots in Fig.~\ref{fig:spectra_and_alignment} demonstrate that the scaling $\cos \alpha_k \propto k^{-1}$ occurs for a broad range of ratios of helicity to energy injection in the system. \lucio{An investigation of the Reynolds number dependence of these results is reported in the Supplemental Material.}

-When $\cos\alpha_k=0$, helicity is zero and the system exhibits perfect mirror symmetry.
-The scaling $\cos\alpha_k \propto k^{-1}$ therefore implies that dynamic phase alignment underpins the asymptotic restoration of mirror symmetry at small scales which has indeed been observed in numerical simulations of Navier-Stokes turbulence where net helicity is injected at large scales \cite{Chen2003IntermittencyHelicityc,Alexakis2018CascadesFlowsb,Pouquet2019HelicityReviewb}.
+When $\cos\alpha_k=0$, helicity is zero and the system is mirror symmetric.
+The scaling $\cos\alpha_k \propto k^{-1}$ therefore implies that dynamic phase alignment underpins the restoration of mirror symmetry at small scales, in agreement with simulations of Navier-Stokes turbulence where net helicity is injected at large scales \cite{Chen2003IntermittencyHelicityc,Alexakis2018CascadesFlowsb,Pouquet2019HelicityReviewb}.